 Of course, the plot didn’t really matter to us kids, nor did the ultimately repetitive and mediocre gameplay.
 The game offers an outline, a child’s imagination does the colouring-in.
 I’m thinking about this and about how many hours games like this became de facto babysitters for my brother and I, when, uninvited, Brody Jones puts a token in and joins me in the game.

 “Dude I loved this when I was a kid,” he says, not acknowledging that by joining, the game adjusts for more players and generates a greater number of villains to fight.
 The tall 38-year-old from Chicago moved out here for a job in the tech industry and comes to the Emporium most weekends to “blow off some steam… Street Fighter is really my jam but The Simpsons is so awesome.”

 It’s a shame he’s not better at the game, really.
 Or that having given me more work, he doesn’t have the fortitude to stick with it.
-Brody leaves after the second level, but I battle all the way to the end, the cup of tokens dwindling with my war of attrition.
-When I finally complete the game, I go to the top of the leaderboard.
+Brody leaves after the second level, but I battle all the way to the end, my cup of tokens dwindling in an attritional war with Mr Burns’ henchmen.
+After half an hour or so I finally complete the game and go to the top of the leaderboard.

 Arms working on automatic-pilot I use fill the three-character slot with the same nickname I used as a child: ACE.
 It’s an embarrassing signature for sure – I think I even knew that as a child – but I know that with these games nothing was ever immortal.
 When the power goes off in here at 2am, the memory will be wiped, the leaderboard reset and someone else can try and get there tomorrow.
 It might even be me.